A Little Bit About Rivian

 Electric Vans for Amazon and Batteries

 In 2019, Rivian made big news worldwide when Amazon invested $700 million on top of an order for 100,000 all-electric delivery vans that were developed specifically for Amazon by Rivian.
 Those who live in the Los Angeles and San Francisco areas have already seen these EV vans in use on the streets.
 The company will produce 10,000 of those vans this year as well as its consumer vehicles.
-The vans will roll out to 16 U.S. cities this year.
+The vans have rolled out to 16 U.S. cities this year.

 Rivian is creating and expanding on its own charging infrastructure known as the “Adventure Network” beginning with charging stations in every state park in Colorado.
 Used as a test bed for further expansion, we may soon see chargers in state parks across the country.

 The company also has plans to open retail hubs so potential customers can get all “touchy, feely” with the new vehicles.
 The first of these is now open in Venice, California.
 Not limited to sales in America, Rivian is currently in negotiations for a facility in the United Kingdom.
 It is investing in hiring battery experts to develop its own solid-state battery packs and is planning on building a $5 billion factory in Georgia for further expansion.
+Find more of the latest EV news here.